Sharrnah/whispering/documentation/websocket-clients.md

   Is the simplest implementation.

-  Mostly intended to show how to use it without much around it, to make it easier to build your own Overlay.
+  Mostly intended to show how to use it without much additional logic around it, to make it easier to build your own Overlay.

   _Supports only the `ws_server` [URL argument](#all-possible-configuration-url-arguments)._